An immersive journey into San Francisco's 80-Year affordable housing experiment

 We found four San Franciscans who come from vastly different walks of life (and even time periods.)
 Literally walking in their shoes, small features in the cityscape unlock larger stories of injustice, city design, and incomplete experiments.

-PREACHER AND PLANNER caught in the crosswinds between renewal and community annihilation in 1970's Fillmore District.
+PREACHER AND PLANNER caught in the crosswinds between renewal and displacement in 1970's Fillmore District.